changeofpace/VivienneVMM/VivienneCL/README.md

         qebi

     Summary
-        Print ept breakpoint log header information for all installed ept breakpoints.
+        Print breakpoint information for each ept breakpoint on the system.
         Print general statistics about the ept breakpoint manager.

 **SetEptBpBasic**